tbrunetti/Rosalind_HPC/SLURM_getting_started.md

 136762           MyJob2       defq ticr-user+          1  COMPLETED      0:0
 136762.batch      batch            ticr-user+          1  COMPLETED      0:0
 ```
 The `JobID` is important for canceling or checking the status of a submitted job that has not yet been completed.
 The `JobName` will match what the user has submitted in the header section of the batch script, while `Parition` specifies which queue the job was submitted.
-If a queue was specified within the batch script, the job is automatically sent to `defq`.  `Account` lets the user know which group/speedtype the charges are being billed.  `AllocCPUS` shows the user how many CPUs were requested for the job.
+If a queue is not specified within the batch script, the job is automatically sent to `defq`.  `Account` lets the user know which group/speedtype the charges are being billed.  `AllocCPUS` shows the user how many CPUs were requested for the job.
 Similar information can be found by also using the `squeue -u <your_username>`.
 This will show the user jobs that are PENDING in the queue or are RUNNING in the queue but not jobs that have been completed.

 To check the status overall queue in Rosalind you can use the `squeue` command.
 This will give you all the the jobs on Rosalind that are either RUNNING or PENDING depending on resource availability.
 ```